shopware5/devdocs/README.md

 ### Example

 `exampleplugins/Frontend/SwagSloganOfTheDay/` will result in `exampleplugins/SwagSloganOfTheDay.zip` in the generated output directory.
-Please not that the subdirectory is not part of the resulting directory/filename.
+Please note that the subdirectory is not part of the resulting directory/filename.

 [2]: https://sculpin.io/
 [3]: https://sculpin.io/download